 Do people in Hong Kong need to be braver?

 Living in Hong Kong is different from living in mainland China, of course.
-Mirrlees finds himself in the middle of an interesting, and potentially dangerous, development.
-While China is trying to gain more and more influence in its administrative region, he says that "A lot of the people I talk to have a very strong sense of being Hong Kongers.
+Mirrlees found himself in the middle of an interesting, and potentially dangerous, development.
+While China is trying to gain more and more influence in its administrative region, he said that "A lot of the people I talk to have a very strong sense of being Hong Kongers.
 I wouldn’t be surprised if they would very definitely vote, given the opportunity, for a maximum degree of independence."
 Does Hong Kong need more brave people then?
-Mirrlees smiles.
-"That depends on how utilitarian you are about these things."
+"That depends on how utilitarian you are about these things," he said.

 Dealing with real-world problems

 These real-world problems continue to occupy Mirrlees’s attention.
-Though he admits that his colleague Angus Deaton has a lot more to say about the topic of foreign aid, for example, he’s come across some notorious examples as well.
-"It’s clear that a lot of aid projects are a total waste," he admits.
-He remembers a World Bank report on how investment projects in Africa had performed.
+Though he admitted that his colleague Angus Deaton had a lot more to say about the topic of foreign aid, for example, he’d come across some notorious examples as well.
+"It’s clear that a lot of aid projects are a total waste," he admitted.
+He remembered a World Bank report on how investment projects in Africa had performed.
 "The answer was that they had done pretty badly."
 The problem was that the success of the people in charge of finding projects to support, was measured by how much money they succeeded in spending.
 "So they kept wanting to find projects that could be made to look good."
-But this doesn’t do any good to a country’s economic wellbeing, he emphasizes.
+But he emphasized that this didn’t do any good to a country’s economic wellbeing.

 Is there a way for African countries to somehow copy what China has done, a strategy that has been very successful so far?
-Mirrlees hesitates, arguing that there is no easy answer to the question of sufficient methods for developing countries.
-"Bring in people with real expertise," he suggests, a small, first step towards a better solution.
+Mirrlees hesitated, arguing that there is no easy answer to the question of sufficient methods for developing countries.
+"Bring in people with real expertise," he suggested, a small, first step towards a better solution.

 The Eurozone; the "sick man" of Europe

-Mirrlees, who is Scottish by birth and who, in 1998, kneeled before the Queen, is far from home.
-But of course he knows what’s going on.
-He’s a member of the Council of Economic Advisors to the Scottish Government and, as such, he was involved in discussions about the independence referendum in 2014.
-He looks at Europe concerned, though Brexit doesn’t give him nightmares.
-"It may take a little while," he suspects.
+Mirrlees, who was Scottish by birth and who, in 1998, kneeled before the Queen, was living far from home.
+But of course he knew what was going on.
+He was a member of the Council of Economic Advisors to the Scottish Government and, as such, he was involved in discussions about the independence referendum in 2014.
+He looked at Europe concerned, though Brexit didn’t give him nightmares.
+"It may take a little while," he suspected.

 But I think it’s hard to argue that Brexit is an economic catastrophe.
 I think it’s more troubling politically and culturally.

-When talking about the Eurozone he holds the rather pessimistic view shared by many of his fellow laureates.
+When talking about the Eurozone however, he held the rather pessimistic view shared by many of his fellow laureates.
 To Mirrlees, the Euro was a bad deal right from the start, and solutions to the economic crisis get harder and harder every day.